security-assignments/security-assignments.github.io/_tutorials/intro-to-gcp.md

 * Note that if you click the blue arrow tab on the right hand of the screen, it opens additional options in Chrome Remote Desktop:

   {% include lab-image.html image='Kali-remote-options.png' %}

+ <div class='alert alert-info'><strong>Enabling copy-paste.</strong> It is possible
+ to enable copy-paste between your host computer and your Kali instance.
+Look in the above-shown sidebar additional options for a related option if you are having trouble copy-pasting.
+The specific enabling method changes from time to time, but is usually accessible through the sidebar.</div>

+<div class='alert alert-info'>If you have suspended or stopped your instance,
+you will need to navigate to the GCP console and start it again before attempting to connect with CRD.</strong>

 # Part 5: Set up budget alerts